socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 #### Practices and Techniques (Refinements, Guides)
-User interface mocks can be done with pen and paper and of course with any general purpose graphics software.
+User interface mockups can be done with pen and paper and of course with any general purpose graphics software.
 Specialized tools also exist, here is a non-exhaustive list:

 * [Adobe XD](https://www.adobe.com/products/xd.html)
 * [Balsamiq Wireframes](https://balsamiq.com/) (used for the example above)